XuefenPlayGround/AVP-SLAM-PLUS-/README.md

 ## 1. Prerequisites
 ### 1.1 Operating System Basics
 Ubuntu 64-bit.
-The version of your kernel (18.04, 20.04, etc.) does not matter as long it supports `docker`.
+The version of your kernel (18.04, 20.04, etc.) does not matter as long as it supports `docker`.

 ### 1.2 Clone Repository and Docker Setup
 Running this environment locally on an Ubuntu system may lead to issues.
 We have provided a [docker image and shell script](BROKEN) for convenience.